The benefits of IoT in manufacturing

 A more active strategy for protecting the digital factory is with threat detection and response for public cloud and Software-as-a-Service (SaaS) environments.
 This can cover everything from small independent operations to large, multi-location global businesses.
 A well-designed, comprehensive solution delivers continuous monitoring, analytics, and built-in threat intelligence and response guidance.
 In addition, the need for additional staff to deploy, configure, and maintain separate security controls is eliminated, helping to reduce costs related to protecting the network in manufacturing.

 Imagine – the infrastructure is in place and the network is cybersecure.
 What does this mean for the digital factory?
 Industry 4.0 manufacturing means that with machine-to-machine communication and more visibility into production, manufacturers can utilize real-time data access to keep the factory moving.
 For example, sensor-based alerts help reduce downtime.
-This enables manufacturers to shift from preventative to predictive maintenance by managing this data better between the edge and the cloud.
+This enables manufacturers to shift from preventative to predictive maintenance by managing this data better between the network edge and the cloud.

 Josh Danielson, the AVP of channel marketing for manufacturing, transportation, and consumer packaged goods at AT&T Business says, “Wasted time in a factory can translate to not only a loss in revenue, it may also cause missed opportunities for new revenue.
 The more efficiently data is collected, aggregated, and accessed, the more efficiently production can operate.”
 Additionally, leaders can respond to changes in the production lifecycle and the supply chain for smarter, leaner operations.